jackkraus/HLS-best-fit/hw/README.md

 ## Moving onto the tempQs in the header

-Reminder that the parameters `a` and `b` need to be floats, which is fine and done by casing one of the operations as a float before the division operation, it should yield something like :
+Reminder that the parameters `a` and `b` need to be floats, which is fine and done by casing one of the operations as a float before the division operation, it will yield something like :

 ```
 [akraus@metis hw]$ ./main